8 min read

 3. Managing doc transfer requests

-If a user departs without transferring their docs, Doc Makers on their team can request to become the doc owner.
+If a user departs without transferring their docs, you can allow Doc Makers on their team to either self-claim ownership or request to become the doc owner.
 As an admin, you have the ability to approve or deny these requests.
 Learn more here.

 Was this helpful?